 Recently, at the Tour De Chhattisgarh, we happened to have a chance to ride, stay and interact with a bicycle tourist from Switzerland, Guillaume Berney.
 At the young age of 25, Guillaume decided to quit his job and explore India solo on his touring bicycle.
 After spending a few months in the southern part of India, Guillaume happened to get contacted by one of the organizers of the #TourDeCG who invited him to pedal with dozens of cyclist across Chhattisgarh.

-We got up close to bring you detailed insights on Guillaume’s experience cycling in India and at the Tour De Chhattisgarh-
+We got up close to bring you detailed insights into Guillaume’s experience cycling in India and at the Tour De Chhattisgarh-

 What brought you to India?